LucaMaccarini/InstaMacBot/README.md

 - currently my classes open files only with openfiledialog, this method doesen't work on android same when bots saves them infos on files, i am searching an alternative
 - async stop of procedura_bot() small active wait if the bot is scheduled to stop in a short time
 - perhaps the extract.....Bots, like ExtractAccountsFromHastagBot or ExtractFollowersBot, that extends sssbot make a 'fake' override of stop() method because of the extract process that can't be stopped

-# To do
-- better bots file management (it will be done in release 2.0)
-- like console class: wrap saving system to dissociate desktop openfiledialog and savefiledialog to another saving system that could be used for android (it will be done in release 2.0)
-- 2 factors login
-- better interface (it will be done in release 2.0)

 # Developer
 me :)